RupeshBhandari/rupeshbhandari.github.io/_posts/Operations and Supply Chain Management/2023-01-23-Designing-a-Basic-Operations-and-Supply-Chain-Plan-for-an-Organization.md

 - Reduced in demand due to disruption caused by pandemic.
 - Temporary shutdown or suspension of assembly of vehicle and components at factories in Japan and other regions.

 Due to the pandemic, achieving the 9 million sales target is going to be hard due to semiconductor shortage (“Toyota expect,” 2022).
 In 2021, the whole industry sold just over 15 million new vehicles well below the expectation of 2.5% (“Toyota Topped,” 2022).
 However, that is 2.5 percent more than in 2020.
 During the year the company reported an 8.9% decrease year-on-year, to 27.21 million yen.
 The unit sales dropped by 1.3 million (14.6%).
 The reduction in production volume due to demand shock affected the operating income and net profit.
 By region, the revenue decreased by 6.6% in Europe, 10.8 percent in North America, 9.1% in Japan and 11.4% in other regions.
 Due to better availability of semiconductor, the company is better poised than competitors for fulfilling the demand.
-The company expects its sales will increase by 2.4% (Sugiura, 2021).
+The company expects its sales will increase by 2.4%[^footnote].
 The share price of the company has increased from $108.08 to $199.77 In percentage terms, it is an increase of 84.84% (see Figure 4).
 The market cap of the company has increased by 42.52% since 2019 (see Figure 5).
 The rise indicates that the company’s investors’ expectations are high.
 The company’s successful inventory management of semiconductors helped the company’s performance in comparison to rivals.

 ## References

 Boudette, E. N. (2022, January 4).
 Toyota Topped G.M. in U.S. Car Sales in 2021, a First for a Foreign Automaker.
 The New York Times.
 Toyota Topped G.M. in U.S. Car Sales in 2021 - The New York Times (nytimes.com)

 Poliscanova, J. (2021, April 12).
 In cities 63% support EU ban on petrol and diesel car sales after 2030.
 Transport & Environment.
 In cities 63% support EU ban on petrol and diesel car sales after 2030 - Campaigning for cleaner transport in Europe | Transport & Environment (transportenvironment.org)

-Sugiura, E. (2021, May 12).
+[^footnote] Sugiura, E. (2021, May 12).
 Toyota expects 2% profit rise as it shrugs off chip shortage.
 Nikkei Asia.
 Toyota expects 2% profit rise as it shrugs off chip shortage - Nikkei Asia
 Toyota Motors Corporation.
 (2021).
 Sustainability Bond.
-Woven Planet Bond Framework (Sustainability Bond Framework) Toyota Motors Corporation.
+Woven Planet Bond Framework (Sustainability Bond Framework)

+Toyota Motors Corporation.
 (2021).
 Conflicts Minerals Report.
 FORM SD SPECIALIZED DISCLOSURE REPORT Toyota expects annual production target shortfall as chip shortage drags on.
-(2022, January 18).
-Reuters.
+(2022, January 18).Reuters.
 Toyota expects annual production target shortfall as chip shortage drags on | Reuters
 Toyota Topped G.M. in U.S. Car Sales in 2021, a First for a Foreign Automaker (2022, January 5).
 The New York Times.
 Toyota Topped G.M. in U.S. Car Sales in 2021 - The New York Times (nytimes.com)

 ## Appendix

 Figure 1
 Dealers and outlets in Japan
 ![Figure 1](/assets/img/Operations%20and%20Supply%20Chain%20Management/Picture1.png)
+_Figure 1: Dealers and outlets in Japan_

 Figure 2
 Production data per region
 ![Figure 2](/assets/img/Operations%20and%20Supply%20Chain%20Management/Picture2.png)
+_Figure 2: Production data per region_

 Figure 3
 Unit Sales per region
 ![Figure 3](/assets/img/Operations%20and%20Supply%20Chain%20Management/Picture3.png)
+_Figure 3: Unit Sales per region_

 Figure 4
 Share price movement
 ![Figure 4](/assets/img/Operations%20and%20Supply%20Chain%20Management/Picture4.png)
+_Figure 4: Share price movement_

 Figure 5
 Market Capitalization movement
 ![Figure 5](/assets/img/Operations%20and%20Supply%20Chain%20Management/Picture5.png)
+_Figure 5: Market Capitalization movement_

 Figure 6
 Sales comparison of automobile companies
 ![Figure 6](/assets/img/Operations%20and%20Supply%20Chain%20Management/Picture6.png)
+_Figure 6: Sales comparison of automobile companies_

 Figure 7
 Assembly Plant Flow
 ![Figure 7](/assets/img/Operations%20and%20Supply%20Chain%20Management/Picture7.png)
+_Figure 7: Assembly Plant Flow_

 Figure 8
 Flow of Production Instructions
 ![Figure 8](/assets/img/Operations%20and%20Supply%20Chain%20Management/Picture8.png)
+_Figure 8: Flow of Production Instructions_

-> Don't use the same file as this is for learning purpose only!
+> Disclaimer: Using this could result in failure as this is against university policy.
+This is for learning purpose only!
-{: .prompt-info }
+{: .prompt-warning }